 In both UK and Japan, I have conducted language teaching in various contexts, including university classes (undergraduate, post-graduate and mature student classes), professional business organizations, secondary and primary schools’ lessons in both the UK and Japan, enabling me to gain diverse skills and the capability to deliver and develop a wide range of methods suitable for small group seminars and large lectures.
 The main responsibility for me is to enable learners to use language effectively.
-Rather than focusing too much on accurate language, I encourage learners to achieve better communication through language.
+I encourage learners to achieve better communication through language.

 Membership of professional bodies

 - Member of the International Association for the Study of Popular Music UK and Ireland